ast-fortiss-tum/perturbation-drive/README.md

 # Perturbation Drive

-A library to test the robustness and ability to generalize to unseen roads of Self-Driving-Cars via image perturbations and road generators.
+An testing library to test the robustness and ability to generalize to unseen data of end-to-end perception-based Self-Driving-Cars.
+Based on the results gathered during testing, the ADS can be retrained to improve performance.

+The ability to generalize to unseen data is challenged via the generation of unseen roads which are generated based on the test result.
+The robustness is challenged via the perturbation of the input image of the ADS.

 This library is split up into three sections: